monero-project/monero/README.md

 ## Debugging

 This section contains general instructions for debugging failed installs or problems encountered with Monero.
-First ensure you are running the latest version built from the Github repo.
+First, ensure you are running the latest version built from the Github repo.

 ### Obtaining stack traces and core dumps on Unix systems